NEWPORT NEWS, Va. (WVEC) -- A mother is trying to stay positive as police search for her daughter and granddaughter.

-May 10 billboards popped up around Hampton Roads, asking for help in the case.
-One day later, State police issued an Amber Alert for little Chloe.
+On May 10, billboards popped up around Hampton Roads, asking for help in the case.
+One day later, state police issued an Amber Alert for little Chloe.

-On May 14, Newport News Police found the car Kier was believed to be driving when she disappeared.
+On May 14, Newport News Police found the car Keir was believed to be driving when she disappeared.